IGlautier/server/security/Landscape-analysis/Real World Attacks.md

 **Domain:** Energy

-**Description:** The communication networks and software that link green energy sources to the grid as well as the electronic meters that send real time power usage to consumers and utilities are providing new back-door entry paths for computer hackers to raise havoc with the grid. <br>  Every meter being deployed in the U.K. has a “relay” that can disconnect a household from the power supply.
+**Description:** The communication networks and software that link green energy sources to the grid as well as the electronic meters that send real time power usage to consumers and utilities are providing new back-door entry paths for computer hackers to raise havoc with the grid.

+**Vulnerabilities:**

+1. A multitude of energy inputs is forcing grid managers to run systems that communicate real-time data on power flows to consumers and power plants, bringing networks that were previously closely controlled into contact with computer and telecommunication systems used by millions.
+2. Every meter being deployed in the U.K. has a “relay” that can disconnect a household from the power supply.
 This is controlled by the utility from a computer keyboard.
-Since the same code goes into all meters, it would take just one small piece of code inserted by a rogue programmer to disconnect the power from millions of meters and disable the remote connection to the utility. <br> The “Dragonfly” hackers used a French website of a clean power provider as a “watering hole,” where victims from the targeted company visit and pick up infected code.
+Since the same code goes into all meters, it would take just one small piece of code inserted by a rogue programmer to disconnect the power from millions of meters and disable the remote connection to the utility.
+3. Watering hole attack, where victims from the targeted company visit and pick up infected code.
 They were able to compromise industrial control systems and install malware that can replicate itself and spread to other computers.

-**Vulnerabilities:**

 **Implications for MXD:**

-* Ability to manipulate or disconnect the power from millions of meters and disable the remote connection to the utility.
+1. Ability to manipulate or disconnect the power from millions of meters and disable the remote connection to the utility.
-* Watering hole attack that leads to an exploit being downloaded onto a target system to be used in the spread of malware.
+2. Watering hole attack that leads to an exploit being downloaded onto a target system to be used in the spread of malware.
+3. The malware can allow for monitoring of user's energy consumption.

 **Mitigations:**

+1. Adequate air gapping of energy systems.

 **Source:** http://www.bloomberg.com/news/2014-07-01/renewable-energy-s-expansion-exposing-grids-to-hacking.html